wichmann-lab/python-psignifit/docs/basic-usage.md

 This dataset comes from a simple signal detection experiment.

-## Fitting a psychometric function
+## Fitting the psychometric function

 A simple call of the `psignifit` function will fit a sigmoid function to the data:

 ```{code-cell} ipython3
 ---
 jupyter:
   outputs_hidden: False
 ---
 result = ps.psignifit(data, experiment_type='2AFC');
 ```